I’m delighted to share this book with you! It’s been a bestseller and recommended book on small press distribution.

 The poems in The High Shelf are about love, mothering, trauma, environmental destruction, injustice, healing, emptiness, and finding meaning.

 They’re about big questions and about silence –traumatic silence as well as grace-filled silence.

-And they’re about the power of art-making and language and beauty.
+And they’re about the power of art-making, language, and beauty.

 Reading Colburn’s poems, I picture a wall of dioramas in which every object is a thought and every thought is an object.
 Holes dug in the sand become “spaces for the soul to fit into” and lemons toggle between representing the body, the intellect and the soul.
 Likewise, these spare, philosophical poems (prayers/ reckonings) are as likely to make the mysterious explicable as they are to make the mundane miraculous.
 Colburn quietly insists on multiplicity—the world is both “a box with a mirror,” and “a high shelf” and these poems compel us to reflect and reach alongside her.

 Memorable and moving, these pared-down poems have a compelling tensile strength.

 Spare, elegant, and perceptive, these poems are charged with the numinous, a haikulike attention to essence.
 Some pieces recall Hopkins’ notion of inscape: “The world in-latched.
 Of-itself made.”
 Colburn’s lines often hesitate, stopping themselves with a dash, colon, or spaces (“So many, so many, each one: // one: numberless:”), a powerful silence similar to rests in music or white space in a painting.